robyftp/Tree/README.md

-## Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian